 Most recently, Foy was director of Corporate Development for Sibanye-Stillwater and responsible for the Altar project, managed a feasibility study for the Marathon Project in Ontario, and was involved in numerous M&A due-diligence of potential business opportunities.

 Laura Brangwin has over 6 years of experience working with natural resource companies in South America on marketing and communications strategies.
 Laura previously worked as international relations manager for Kura Minerals and in media as a project director leading marketing campaigns for executives in the mining sector globally with Global Business Reports (GBR) She has worked and lived across the Americas and Africa including in Argentina, Peru and Brazil.
 Laura graduated from the University of Manchester in the UK with a First-Class BA Honours in Spanish and Distinction in Portuguese, and speaks both languages fluently.
 Laura Brangwin is also the Manager of Investor Relations for Regulus Resources Inc.

-*Disclaimer: This profile is sponsored by Aldebaran Resources (TSXV:ALDE).
+*Disclaimer: This profile is sponsored by Aldebaran Resources (TSXV:ALDE) (OTCQX: ADBRF).
 This profile provides information that was sourced by the Investing News Network (INN) and approved by Aldebaran Resources, in order to help investors learn more about the company.
 Aldebaran Resources is a client of INN.
 The company’s campaign fees pay for INN to create and update this profile.